Centers and Labs

 We are an energetic and synergistic team of scholars with strong curiosity and passion for micro/nanophotonic technology.
 We come from very different backgrounds in physics, optics, photonics, electrical engineering, and others.
 But we share a common interest in using our creativity and combining our expertise to explore new physics and to develop new applications via engineered micro/nanoscopic photonic structures.

-The mission of the Parametric Imaging Research Laboratory (PIRL) is to develop novel imaging methods for detecting disease more quickly and for determining how well patients are responding to therapy.
+The mission of the Medical Imaging Research Group (MIRG) is to develop novel imaging methods for detecting disease more quickly and for determining how well patients are responding to therapy.
 Current research includes:

 - Monitoring the response of pancreatic cancer to chemotherapy, radiation therapy, and targeted therapy.